CalArcher/top-coin/README.md

 &nbsp;

 ## Overview
 Top Coin is a cryptocurrency tracker.
 At the end of every day (12am MST), the top 10 performing coins, based on their percent growth in the last 24 hours, are added to the database.
 If the coin hasn't been in the top 10 before, a new document is created for that coin.
-If the coin has been in the top 10 coins previously, the coins relevant data is updated.
+If the coin has been in the top 10 coins previously, the coin's relevant data is updated.

 &nbsp;